munificent/craftinginterpreters/book/methods-and-initializers.md

 So how does the compiler know if it's inside a method?
 The obvious answer is to look at the FunctionType of the current Compiler.
 We did just add an enum case there to treat methods specially.
-However, that wouldn't correctly handle code like the earlier example where you are inside a function which is itself nested inside a method.
+However, that wouldn't correctly handle code like the earlier example where you are inside a function which is, itself, nested inside a method.

 We could try to resolve "this" and then report an error if it wasn't found in any of the surrounding lexical scopes.
-That would work, but would require us to shuffle around a bunch of code since right now the code for resolving a variable implicitly considers it a global access if no declaration is found.
+That would work, but would require us to shuffle around a bunch of code, since right now the code for resolving a variable implicitly considers it a global access if no declaration is found.

 In the next chapter, we will need information about the nearest enclosing class.
 If we had that, we could use it here to determine if we are inside a method.
-So we may as well make our future self's life a little easier and put that machinery in place now.
+So we may as well make our future selves' lives a little easier and put that machinery in place now.

 ^code current-class (1 before, 2 after)

-This module variable points to a struct representing the current innermost class being compiled.
+This module variable points to a struct representing the current, innermost class being compiled.
 The new type looks like this:

 ^code class-compiler-struct (1 before, 2 after)